Abhijithsharma/Abhijithsharma/README.md

-- 👋 Hi, I’m @Abhijithsharma
+- 👋 Hi, I’m @Abhijith
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning JavaScript and React Native
 - 💞️ I’m looking to collaborate on ...